linus-sch/Mind-Map-Wizard/README.md

 ## Why use Mind Map Wizard?

-- **✅ No Sign Up:** Begin creating mind maps right away.
-No account needed.
 - **✅ Private & Fast:** Your mind maps are stored locally on your browser, making them truly private.
 As a side effect, navigating the site is lightning fast!
 - **✅ Simple:** Mind Map Wizard is designed to be simple and user-friendly, allowing you to focus on your work without distractions.
+- **✅ BYOK:** Use your own API key for enhanced privacy and control over your mind map generation.
+Supports both OpenAI and local AI providers.

 ## How It Works
 1. **Enter Your Topic:** Just type any topic you'd like to explore in the input field.
 2. **AI Processing:** Our AI will examine your topic and create a comprehensive mind map.
-3. **Share Your Mind Map:** Quickly view, edit, and share your beautifully crafted mind map in just seconds.
+3. **View Your Mind Map:** Quickly view, edit, and download your beautifully crafted mind map in just seconds.

 ## Roadmap

 - [x] Done - Editing Mind Maps
-- [x] Done - Sharing Mind Maps

 - [x] Done - Downloading Mind Maps
 - [x] Done - Renaming Mind Maps
 - [x] Done - Inline code support for Mind Maps